 1. Hyde Park

-Regent’s Park spans 166 hectares (410 acres) and was designed in 1811 by renowned architect John Nash.
-It includes stunning rose gardens and has the largest outdoor sports area in London, with facilities for football, softball, rugby and cricket.
+Stop and smell the roses in the beautiful gardens at Regent’s Park.
+Spanning 166 hectares (410 acres), it was designed in 1811 by renowned architect John Nash.
+Alongside stunning formal gardens, the London park has a boating lake, children's playgrounds and the largest outdoor sports area in London, with facilities for football, softball, rugby and cricket.
 There are also wild bird species and waterfowl, plus the Open Air Theatre.Read More

-This beautiful Royal Park is famously home to around 650 free roaming deer.
-Richmond Park covers around 1,000 hectares (2,500 acres) with great cycle paths (from flat to challenging routes), riding stables, two golf courses and power kiting.
+Admire 630 free roaming deer, ancient trees and rare wildflower species at this beautiful Royal Park.
+Covering 1,000 hectares (2,500 acres), Richmond Park has great cycle paths (from flat to challenging routes), riding stables, two golf courses and power kiting.
 The views from the top of the hill are so stunning, they are protected by an act of Parliament.Read More

-Known locally as "Vicky Park", Victoria Park was London's first public park and borders on Queen Elizabeth Olympic Park.
-As well as canals, ponds and a pavilion, it also has tennis courts and a sports ground.
-Some of London's biggest events are held at the park, including the annual Lovebox and Field Day festivals.Read More
+Explore the canals, ponds and pavilion at London's first public park.
+Known locally as "Vicky Park", Victoria Park borders on Queen Elizabeth Olympic Park, and has its own tennis courts and sports grounds.
+Dance summer days away at some London's biggest events in the park, including the annual Lovebox and Field Day music festivals.Read More

 Stop off in London’s oldest Royal Park, Greenwich Park, for breathtaking views over the river Thames and the City of London.
 The former hunting park is still home to a small herd of deer, as well as the Prime Meridian Line, Royal Observatory, and several cafes.Read More

-Lee Valley Regional Park stretches 26 miles (42 km) along the River Lee, from East India Docks, past Queen Elizabeth Olympic Park and up to Ware in Hertfordshire.
-This huge park offers green spaces, nature reserves and ample opportunity for sports.
+Cycle along the paths or take a ramble at Lee Valley Regional Park.
+Stretching 26 miles (42 km) along the River Lee, from East India Docks, past Queen Elizabeth Olympic Park and up to Ware in Hertfordshire, this scenic park has plenty to offer with green spaces, nature reserves and ample opportunity for sports.
 If you're not sure where to start, try the guided tour on the first Sunday of every month.Read More